GuoJeff/guojeff.github.io/_pages/about.md

 I am a 1st year PhD student advised by Professor Philippe Schwaller at École Polytechnique Fédérale de Lausanne ([EPFL](https://github.com/schwallergroup)), applying data-driven methods for accelerated chemical discovery.
 Previously, I was a cheminformatics researcher in the [Molecular AI team](https://github.com/MolecularAI) with Professor Ola Engkvist at AstraZeneca where I developed generative models for molecular design.
 My undergraduate degree was in chemistry, inspiring my research to harness domain expertise to augment machine learning methods for chemical discovery.

 # News
+* *August 8, 2023* - Our pre-print on combining active learning with reinforcement learning to improve sample efficiency in molecular generative models is out on ChemRxiv.
+Check out the paper [here](https://chemrxiv.org/engage/chemrxiv/article-details/64d0db394a3f7d0c0dc103df)!

 * *May 22, 2023* - Our pre-print on Augmented Memory to improve sample efficiency in molecular generative models is out on ChemRxiv.
 Check out the paper [here](https://chemrxiv.org/engage/chemrxiv/article-details/646a353da32ceeff2d014776) and the code [here](https://github.com/schwallergroup/augmented_memory)!